busstoptaktik/geodesy/ruminations/000-rumination.md

 let mut ctx = Minimal::default();
 ```

-At comment `[1]` we instantiate a context `Provider` which, to [PROJ](https:://proj.org) users, will look much like the PROJ `PJ_CONTEXT`object: The `Provider` provides the interface to the messy world external to RG (files, threads, communication, geodetic constants and transformation definitions), and in general centralizes all the *mutable state* of the system.
+At comment `[1]` we instantiate a `Context` which, to [PROJ](https:://proj.org) users, will look much like the PROJ `PJ_CONTEXT`object: The `Context` provides the interface to the messy world external to RG (files, threads, communication, geodetic constants and transformation definitions), and in general centralizes all the *mutable state* of the system.

-Also, and contrary to the PROJ `PJ_CONTEXT` case, the `Provider` is in general the sole interface between the `RG` transformation functionality and the application program: You may instantiate a transformation object, but the `Provider` handles it for you.
-And while you need a separate `Provider` for each thread of your program, the `Provider` itself is designed to eventually do its work in parallel, using several threads.
+Also, and contrary to the PROJ `PJ_CONTEXT` case, the `Context` is in general the sole interface between the `RG` transformation functionality and the application program: You may instantiate a transformation object, but the `Context` handles it for you.
+And while you need a separate `Context` for each thread of your program, the `Context` itself is designed to eventually do its work in parallel, using several threads.

-Note that although RG provides `Minimal`, and a few other built-in `Provider`s, a `Provider` really is anything implementing the [`Provider`](/src/provider/mod.rs) trait, i.e. not necessarily an integral part of RG.
+Note that although RG provides `Minimal`, and a few other built-in `Context`s, a `Context` really is anything implementing the [`Context`](/src/context/mod.rs) trait, i.e. not necessarily an integral part of RG.

-The intention with this is to make it possible for an application program to supply a `Provider`, providing access to external resources **in precisely the form they are available in the execution environment of the application program**.
+The intention with this is to make it possible for an application program to supply a `Context`, providing access to external resources **in precisely the form they are available in the execution environment of the application program**.

-So forget about discussions on whether transformation definitions should be read from a local SQLite file database, a conection to an external database, or from a local text file: These discussions can be laid to rest simply by providing a `Provider` accessing resources in whichever form is most convenient for the case at hand.
+So forget about discussions on whether transformation definitions should be read from a local SQLite file database, a conection to an external database, or from a local text file: These discussions can be laid to rest simply by providing a `Context` accessing resources in whichever form is most convenient for the case at hand.

 ---